 SSH-agent for Windows, macOS, Linux

 SSH-agent remembers SSH Public Key authentication, which can be time-limited by the user.
 This avoids the user having to type the password for each SSH connection, especially relevant to using Git over SSH.
-Native Windows has SSH including SSH-agent, and separately WSL also can use SSH-agent.
+Windows has SSH built-in from Microsoft including SSH-agent.
+WSL also can use SSH-agent within each of the WSL images.
 SSH-agent works well with Git over SSH.

 To use SSH-agent, add SSH keys like: